frederic-perez/AmE-dictionary/data/idioms.md

 __under the yolk__
 __under-promise and over-deliver__ To avoid raising expectations in order to subsequently exceed them.
 Used as a strategy to ensure the satisfaction of one’s client, customer, boss, etc. Also spelled without hyphens. _I want all of our customer service representatives to under-promise and over-deliver, so that all experiences with our company are positive ones._
 __undivided/full/complete attention__ Concentration on what someone is doing or saying. _Please give the speaker your undivided/full/complete attention._
-__unheard of__ :six: Extremely uncommon or unusual; beyond belief.
+__unheard of__ :seven: Extremely uncommon or unusual; beyond belief.
 Hyphenated if used as a modifier before a noun. _His prowess on the balance beam is unheard of._ _Investors began making unheard-of amounts of money on these risky investments._ _It’s not unheard of for individual contributors to question their superiors’ decisions._
 __unmet need__ An “unmet need” refers to a gap between an individual’s desired condition or goal and their current situation.
 It implies that there is a necessity or requirement that has not been satisfied or addressed.
 Unmet needs can occur in various aspects of life, including physical, emotional, social, and psychological dimensions.
 __unpack__ :six: To try to understand and explicate a complex, and possibly controversial, statement, passage, etc. _Who can unpack what the author is saying in this paragraph?_
 __unsung hero__